 - The Morrow Project adventure Prime Base.
 The title installation has everything a Morrow Project team could want, if they can figure out how to make it operational.

 - This is a frequent occurrence in the Fallout games, with the whole post apocalyptic scenario going on, it's no wonder.
+You can find and loot ones lying around, and it's very likely that you'll end up building up a few of your own ones.

 - Similarly, both Left 4 Dead games, since most levels begin and end in a saferoom stocked with guns, ammunition, and medical supplies.
 There's also one in The Sacrifice's comic.